openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 causing a potential problem - the `router-default` deployment created by the Cluster Ingress Operator, which is responsible for load balancing ingress traffic, targets the "worker" pool using a node selector.
-As a result, under some circumstances, that deployment's pods may eventually find themselves running on the newly added worker nodes, as those nodes obviously also belong to the worker pool (the reason the control-plane node was also in the worker pool is that when during installation there are no worker nodes, the OpenShift installer sets the Scheduler CR `.spec.mastersSchedulable` to `true` and as a result the control-plane node is in both the "master" and "worker" pools).
+As a result, under some circumstances, that deployment's pod may eventually find itself running also on the newly added worker nodes, as those nodes obviously also belong to the worker pool (the reason the control-plane node was also in the worker pool is that when during installation there are no worker nodes, the OpenShift installer sets the Scheduler CR `.spec.mastersSchedulable` to `true` and as a result the control-plane node is in both the "master" and "worker" pools).